Pwera/Kubernetes-Notes/README.md

 # Kubernetes
-Kubernetes is and open source orchestration system for containers.
+<i>Kubernetes</i> is and open source orchestration system for containers.
 It lets you schedule containers on a cluster of machines.
 Kubernetes can run multiple contianers on one machine.
 Kubernetes will manage the state of these containers.
 Can start the contaienr on specific nodes.
 Will restart container when it gets killed.
 Can move containers from one node to another node.
 Containers inside same pod can communicate with localhost.

-Kubelets are responsible to launch the pods.
+<i>Kubelets</i> are responsible to launch the pods.
 It's going to connect to the master node to get this information.

-Kube-proxy is going to feed its information about what pods are on nodes to iptables.
+<i>Kube-proxy</i> is going to feed its information about what pods are on nodes to iptables.
 Iptables is the firewall in Linux and it can also route traffic.
 So whenever a new pod is launched the kube-proxy is going to change the Iptables rules to make sure that the pod is routable within the cluster.